-- Perpetual Frowner: Never breaks a smile and frowns throughout battle.
+- Perpetual Frowner: Seldom ever breaks a smile and generally frowns throughout battle.

 - Shovel Strike: With her Build Master skin, she will smite her opponents with her mallet and shovel.

-- Smart People Wear Glasses: While she's never seen wearing them, she carries a pair of spectacles on herself.
+- Smart People Wear Glasses: While she's never seen wearing them, she carries a pair of spectacles on her person.
 In the Usurpers trailer, she's shown planning and drafting the construction of a town's defenses.